 Do your research

-Descriptive – A descriptive name tells the consumers what to expect from the brand General Motors, The Reject Shop or Chemist Warehouse.
+Descriptive – Tell consumers what to expect from your name.
+Think brands like General Motors, The Reject Shop or Chemist Warehouse.

-Emotive – A brand name that is linked to the emotion it wants to be linked with.
+Emotive – Link your brand name to the emotion it wants to be linked with.
 Brands like Action Indoor Sports, Beats by Dre or Monster have used emotive words to use their brand name to begin the brand positioning process.

 Abstract – These are the creative brand names that are used to spark intrigue but are not linked to an obvious emotion or the product.
 Apple, Nike and Ford are all examples of abstract brand names.

-Once you’ve done your research and you understand the type of brand name you want it’s time to come up with ideas.
+Once you’ve done your research and you understand the type of brand name you want, it’s time to come up with ideas.
 The best brand names are often a result of brainstorming and group collaboration.
-At this stage you should be developing as many as possible.
+Develop as many names as possible.
 These can then be shortlisted later, but first you have to be creative.
 Create a space where ideas are being thrown around and bounced off each other freely.

 Measure your favourites

 Take a sample of your favourite brand names and test them.
-Ask friends, collogues or customers.
+Ask friends, colleagues or customers.
 Be sure to consider to find out the following about your potential brand names:

 Is it Distinctive – Does your name stand out from the crowd?
-If your name is to similar to existing competitors you run the risk of being confused and are likely competing with them directly for search and digital landscape.
+If your name is to similar to existing competitors you run the risk of being confused.
+Avoid competing with them directly for search and digital landscape.

 Is it Suggestive – How does your brand name convey a message?
 Does it say something about what your product does?
 Does it convey attitude?
-Does it convey tone phonetically?
+How does it convey tone phonetically?